edgexr/edge-cloud/README.md

+# :no_entry: Deprecated

+This repository is now superceded by the [edge-cloud-platform](https://github.com/edgexr/edge-cloud-platform) repository.
+All code here is migrated to the edge-cloud-platform repo and is no longer maintained.

 # Edge-Cloud Platform

 The Edge-Cloud Platform is a set of services that allow for distributed and secure management of edge sites ("cloudlets"), featuring deployment of workloads, one-touch provisioning of new cloudlets, monitoring, metrics, alerts, events, and more.